Can I Work Without Taking a Lunch Break in California?

 The law has not changed.
 To officially waive a lunch break, both the employer and employee must agree, ideally, in writing.
 Once an employee works for five hours or more, they take a 30-minute unpaid meal break.
 The official waiver only applies if the employee’s work day is six hours or less.

-California Lunch and Rest Break Requirements
+What are California’s Lunch and Rest Break Requirements?

 • Employers pay for rest breaks at the employees’ regular hourly rate.